1 | Fer-de-lance |

 Rhadinella xerophila has a multicoloured head, with alternating scales of black and lava orange, like a path in a volcano starting to crack from below.
 Its scales have a slight iridescent sheen, and its tail is extremely long, tapering to a point.
 Its eyes have a round black pupil and a deep red iris.
 The original Rhadinella xerophila was found in Heloderma Natural Reserve, a privately owned nature paradise, surrounded by corn fields and melon crops.

 The Rhadinella family has 20 members (this being the 20th), all in central America.
-The new snake was found to be most closely related to Rhadinella pilonaorum, which also lives in Guatemala only 90km southwest, in dry pine-oak habitats.
+All are non-venomous and all are short, ranging from 20-50cm.
+The new snake was found to be most closely related to Rhadinella pilonaorum, which also lives in Guatemala, only 90km to the southwest, in dry pine-oak habitats.

 6 | False fer-de-lance |

 Xenodon rhabdocephalus is a dietary specialist, gathering calories from toads, frogs and their tadpoles.
-Consequently, they hang out close to streams, but these streams can be in varied habitats, including forests, fields and scrubland.
+Consequently, they usually hang out close to streams, but those streams can be in a variety of habitats, including forests, fields and scrubland.
+In Guatemala, they appear at altitudes from sea level to 1200 meters.

-False fer-de-lance bites won’t take down a fully grown human, but the worst cases can cause intense pain and profuse bleeding.
-They also have a flexible upper jaw, which can rotate to position their rear fangs pointing outwards, allowing easier access to the hands and fingers they target.
-This snake is found from sea level to 1200 metres.
+As for their own venom, a Xenodon rhabdocephalus bite won’t take down a fully grown human, but the worst cases can cause intense pain and profuse bleeding.
+They also have a flexible upper jaw, which can rotate to position their rear fangs pointing outwards, allowing easier access to the human hands and fingers they target.

 7 | Blunt-headed tree snake |

 This snake mostly eats reptiles, and is mildly venomous.
-Their huge eyes aren’t wasted, but give them extremely strong eyesight.
-Blunt-headed tree snakes can spot anole lizards resting completely motionless on branches, or sleeping for 90 minutes, while other snakes require movement to activate their hunting instincts.
-This snake inhabits most of Guatemala, alongside an easily confused cousin, Imantodes gemmistratus.
+Their huge eyes aren’t just for show, but give them extremely sharp eyesight.
+Blunt-headed tree snakes can spot lizards resting completely motionless on branches, even after they’ve been sleeping for 90 minutes.
+Meanwhile, most other snakes require movement to activate their hunting instincts.
+This species inhabits the vast majority of Guatemala, alongside an easily confused cousin, Imantodes gemmistratus.

 8 | Mexican burrowing python |

-Turtles are one prey, including Olive Ridley sea turtles and their eggs.
+Turtles are one confirmed prey, including Olive Ridley sea turtles and their eggs.
 Loxocemus bicolor actually digs its own route into the underground egg chambers rather than using existing tunnels made by crabs.
-When finished, they don’t reverse out, but burrowing is so effortless that they just continue forward and make a new route.
+Once they’ve finished swallowing, they don’t reverse out, but their burrowing is so effortless that they simply continue forward and make a new route.
 To eat the eggs, they wrap around three coils and squeeze, causing the golden yolk to burst free.
+This species lacks venom, and it’s perfectly safe to touch them.

 9 | Godman’s montane pitviper |